 McGonagall was the head of Gryffindor House during Harry’s years at Hogwarts (PS8) and was known for teaching challenging classes (CS6).
 She did not break rules (PA8) or tolerate misbehavior (CS5, PA14).
 She also refused to favor her own house (PS8); however, McGonagall cared deeply about Gryffindor’s success (PA10).
 She cried when Gryffindor won the Quidditch Cup (PA15).

 Underneath her stern exterior, it was always clear that McGonagall cared deeply for her students.
 Her first instinct was to protect them at all times (OP27, DH30), and she could become quite emotional when they were hurt (CS16).
-Even at Voldemort’s first defeat she did not celebrate, but instead mourned at the passing of James and Lily (PS1).
+Even at Voldemort’s first defeat she did not celebrate, but instead mourned at the passing of James and Lily (PS1), both of whom were her all-time favorite students (PmP).
 McGonagall often got emotional over Harry’s safety in particular (GF20); she was proud to have him in her house (DH30) and was one of those who cried loudest when she believed him dead (DH36).